louisfb01/start-machine-learning/README.md

 Maintainer - [louisfb01](https://github.com/louisfb01)

-Feel free to message me any great resources to add to this repertory on bouchard.lf@gmail.com
+Feel free to message me any great resources to add to this repository on bouchard.lf@gmail.com

 ***Tag me on Twitter [@Whats_AI](https://twitter.com/Whats_AI) or LinkedIn [@Louis (What's AI) Bouchard](https://www.linkedin.com/in/whats-ai/)  if you share the list!***